afzaale01/ci-runner/README.md

 ## 🧠 Getting Started

-1. Clone this repo (safest) or copy the `CICD_Workflows` workflows into your Unity project's .github/workflows folder.
-2. Set your required secrets.
-3. Dispatch the `ci-cd-dispatcher.yml` workflow or create a Git tag using semver to trigger the pipeline!<br/>
 1️⃣ Make sure your Unity project is in a GitHub repository<br/>
 2️⃣ Copy the required GitHub Actions workflows from the CICD_Workflows folder<br/>
 2️⃣ Add it to your repository at path: .github → workflows (create folders if they're missing)<br/>
 3️⃣ Configure the needed secrets and variables (optional)<br/>
 4️⃣ Review the wiki pages here to understand the versioning, deployment, and customization options<br/>
+5️⃣ Try dispatching the `ci-cd-dispatcher.yml` workflow or push a Git tag using semver to see the pipeline in action!<br/>
 > ⚠️ Currently tested deploy targets: `gh-pages` (WebGL only).
 Others are implemented but not yet fully verified.
 Contributions welcome!

 ## 📖 Documentation